adityasolanki205/Streaming-Pipeline-using-Dataflow/README.md

     4. Create a table in GermanCredit dataset by the name GermanCreditTable

+    5. Create Pub Sub Topic by the name german_credit_data

-    5. Install Apache Beam on the SDK using below command sudo pip3 install apache_beam[gcp]
+    6. Install Apache Beam on the SDK using below command sudo pip3 install apache_beam[gcp]

-    6. Run publish_to_pubsub.py in Cloud SDK
+    7. Run publish_to_pubsub.py in Cloud SDK

-    7. Run the command and see the magic happen: python3 streaming-pipeline.py \
+    8. Run the command and see the magic happen: python3 streaming-pipeline.py \
      --runner DataFlowRunner \
      --project trusty-field-283517 \